 I tasted another Pauillac, Château d’Armailhac 2007, which was fruity and smooth, well.. typical and nothing bad to say about it but I wasn’t so impressed for the price.
 The experience left me wonder again if I should still try one of the big names, and I eventually came to the final decision that I should stick to St-Julien and Pauillac this time and come back for Margaux and the others later.
 So the last glass was Château Cheval Blanc‘s second wine, Le Petit Cheval 2005, which caused some confusion.

 First off, the smell was so strange and unpleasant, no trace of fruit and simply wet grass, hay and cabbage, that we were sure it was a bad bottle.
 We asked the staff to check it, so she poured herself a glass, sniffed and sipped it and said it was normal and was due to the high 50% of Cabernet Franc in Cheval Blanc blends.
-Puzzled by the new information and still not convinced, we waited for a few minutes and tasted it again.
-Well…we still found it too flat and not so interesting or gracious.
-I wouldn’t pay €170 for the bottle even if I had the money.
+Well, I wouldn’t pay €170 for the bottle even if I had the money.
 Apparently, that is the style of the old prestigious label, Cheval Blanc, which has been trying hard to remain in the Premiere Grand Cru group but is recently falling out of favour.

 To sum up the Enomatic tasting, in my humble opinion, this wine dispenser is not suitable for aged wines as the instant insertion of gas can disturb the chemical components that have been established in the wine even though it is claimed that argon gas doesn’t have any altering effect on wine whatsoever.
-The only time I appreciated the machine was at the cave in Burgundy where I tasted wines from 10 different domaines in one stop to save time and energy for collecting general ideas about the style of the wines from different areas.
 I think young wines might benefit from this machine as the volatile chemicals can evaporate by the shock of gas, which I’m not so sure about.
 So I am interested to know what others think of the Enomatic machine and I will wait for more knowledgeable people to verify my analysis in this post.
 My last word…I prefer my wine to be poured, not splashed.

 - Château Picque Caillou 2010 (eatwithistanbul.com)